 Movie: 14 years of shooting ..
 A budget of Rs 10 lakh in a single song.

-Few films in Indian cinema history have left as lasting an impact as Mughal-e-Azam.
-Released in 1960, this iconic epic romance drama remains a benchmark for cinematic excellence, combining grandeur, cultural depth, and timeless storytelling.
-Directed by the visionary K. Asif, the film was a labor of love that took over 16 years to complete, beginning its production in 1944 and finally releasing in 1960.
+Few films in Indian cinema history have left such an indelible mark as Mughal-e-Azam.
+Released in 1960, this iconic epic romance drama continues to serve as a benchmark for cinematic excellence, seamlessly blending breathtaking grandeur, profound cultural depth, and timeless storytelling.
+Directed by the visionary K. Asif, the film was a true labor of love, taking over 16 years to complete its production, which began in 1944 and finally culminated in its 1960 release, making it one of the longest productions of its time.

-The music of the film was another masterpiece.
-The iconic song “Pyar Kiya To Darna Kya” alone cost ₹10 lakh to produce—worth over ₹50 crore today.
-Music director Naushad and singer Lata Mangeshkar created magic that still resonates with audiences.
-The extravagant Sheesh Mahal set, made with real glass and intricate lighting, became a highlight.
+The film’s music remains an unparalleled masterpiece.
+The iconic song “Pyar Kiya To Darna Kya” alone commanded a staggering production cost of ₹10 lakh, a sum worth over ₹50 crore in current value.
+Music director Naushad and the legendary singer Lata Mangeshkar truly created aural magic that continues to resonate deeply with audiences across generations.
+Furthermore, the extravagant Sheesh Mahal set, meticulously crafted with real glass and intricate lighting, became a cinematic highlight, symbolizing the film’s commitment to opulence.

-Upon its release, Mughal-e-Azam created massive box-office history, grossing ₹11 crore and running in packed theaters.
-The performances of Madhubala, Dilip Kumar, and Prithviraj Kapoor turned the film into a cultural treasure, which was re-released in color in 2004 for a new generation to experience.
+Upon its release, Mughal-e-Azam swiftly etched its name into box-office history, grossing an astronomical ₹11 crore and running to packed theaters nationwide.
+The mesmerizing performances of Madhubala, Dilip Kumar, and Prithviraj Kapoor solidified the film’s status as a cherished cultural treasure.
+Its enduring legacy was further cemented when it was meticulously re-released in a colorized version in 2004, allowing a new generation to experience its undiminished brilliance on the silver screen.